2021 United States inauguration week protests: U.S. state capitols

 Governor of Ohio Mike DeWine expected a planned "armed march" to take place at the state capitol, the Ohio Statehouse.
 In response, he announced a closure of the building, as well as all other state facilities in the city's downtown, to last from January 17 to 20.
 Columbus City Hall and three other municipal buildings were closed on January 19–20, and some Franklin County offices were closed on January 20.
 City, county, and community leaders urged residents to avoid Downtown Columbus from January 17 to 20.
 The Statehouse's ground floor windows were boarded up, and mobile lights were installed in advance of the protests.
 The metropolitan area bus service announced it would reroute buses around the Capitol Square area downtown.
 Businesses downtown were preparing for violent protests, especially around Capitol Square.
 About 115 were damaged while unprepared during George Floyd protests in May; some were boarding up while others were removing plywood boards installed that May.
 Ohio spokespeople promised a "significant presence" of security to stop any violence.
 Up to 580 Ohio National Guardsmen supported large numbers of Ohio State Highway Patrol troopers and Columbus police.
 While some state capitols banned guns within their grounds during the anticipated protests, Ohio's Republican-led Capitol Square Review and Advisory Board did not issue a temporary gun ban for the Statehouse grounds.
 Hidden and open-carry weapons were banned from the grounds until April 2019, in a rarely-enforced law; guns remained banned from being carried within the building.
 Authorities in Cleveland announced that the city would close all nonemergency municipal buildings downtown, including its city hall, ahead of the protests.
 On January 17, members of the Boogaloo movement turned out at the Ohio Statehouse with firearms and flags, including one that said "Liberty or Death."
 Two protesters with bullhorns dominated the event, one of whom ranted about vaccines, voting machines, fluoride in drinking water, and LGBTQ rights.
 Military personnel far outnumbered armed protesters and counter protesters.

-In South Carolina, about 40 protestors gathered in front of the State House, for a rally of free speech in response to the social media companies banning of Trump.
+In South Carolina, about 40 protesters gathered in front of the State House, for a rally of free speech in response to the social media companies banning of Trump.